pythonanywhere/flask-tutorials/tutorial-2.md

     flask db stamp head

+...which you need to run now in your bash console.

 Now, hopefully everything is in sync.
 We can check that in two ways:

 Firstly, we know that right now, we have one migration, which knows how to create the database structure that